Direct formation of nitrogen-vacancy centers in nitrogen doped diamond along the trajectories of swift heavy ions

-SHI transverse diamond samples on almost straight lines, with effective interaction track diameters of a few nm radius\cite{Schwen2007-ne} and trajectory lengths of tens of microns.
-NV centers hence form along a quasi 1D chain.
-The apparent density of NV centers in SHI irradiated areas is about 50$\times$ higher than in non-irradiated regions.
+SHIs transverse diamond samples on almost straight lines, with effective interaction track diameters of a few nanometers radius\cite{Schwen2007-ne} and trajectory lengths of tens of micrometers.
+NV centers, hence, form along a quasi-1D chain.
+The apparent density of NV centers in SHI-irradiated areas is about 50$\times$ higher than in nonirradiated regions.
 Their average spacing will be given by the concentration and distribution of the nitrogen (present mostly as P1 centers) following single crystal growth together with the NV-formation efficiency per SHI.
-Thermal annealing will broaden the distribution due to defect diffusion processes.\cite{Acosta2009-ea} 1D chains of NV centers from low fluence iradiations (e.g. \SI{1e6}{ions \per \centi \meter \squared}) can be isolated from bulk samples using common lift-out techniques see e.g.\ Chai \textit{et al.},\cite{Chai2007-gv} and they can then be integrated, for example, with microwave sources and magnetic fields for exploration of spin-photon qubits with nearest neighbor coupling along a percolation chain.
-From the increase of the SHI induced NV intensities compared to non-irradiated regions in our diamonds with \SI{100}{ppm} nitrogen concentration we estimate a conversion efficiency of at least 10\% of nitrogen to NV centers.\cite{Acosta2009-ea} Within this estimate, \SI{1.1}{\GeV} gold ions form NV centers with an average spacing of a few nm over a distance of over ten microns in a quasi 1D register with potentially over one thousand qubits.
-A high nitrogen background concentration stabilizes NV-center charge states but the nitrogen spin bath will also limit spin coherence times to a few micro seconds at room temperature.\cite{Van_Wyk1997-rc}
+Thermal annealing will broaden the distribution due to defect diffusion processes.\cite{Acosta2009-ea} 1D chains of NV centers from low fluence irradiations (e.g., \SI{1e6}{ions \per \centi \meter \squared}) can be isolated from bulk samples using common lift-out techniques see, e.g., Chai \textit{et al.},\cite{Chai2007-gv} and they can then be integrated, for example, with microwave sources and magnetic fields for exploration of spin-photon qubits with nearest neighbor coupling along a percolation chain.
+We plan to perform lift-out of NV chains created by SHI irradiation in future experiments.
+Using the estimated NV conversion efficiency of 15\%-20\% and the N density of \SI{100}{ppm}, \SI{1.1}{\GeV} gold ions form NV centers with an average spacing of a few nanometers over a distance of over ten micrometers in a quasi-1D register with potentially over one thousand qubits.
+A high nitrogen background concentration stabilizes NV-center charge states, but the nitrogen spin bath will also limit spin coherence times to a few microseconds at room temperature.\cite{Van_Wyk1997-rc}